turnerniles/react-virtualized-pivot/README.md

 ============

 ## About

-quick-pivot-ui is a React pivot UI built on top of the [quick-pivot](https://github.com/pat310/quick-pivot) pivot library.
+quick-pivot-ui is a React.js pivot UI built on top of the [quick-pivot](https://github.com/pat310/quick-pivot) pivot library.

 ## Demo
 https://turnerniles.github.io/react-quick-pivot-ui/

-##Getting started
+## Getting started

 Install `quick-pivot-ui` using npm.